Nipers/ROMA/README.md

 ## Quick Start

-Considering the requirement of anonymity and the size limitation, we provide the data of the *Scientific* domain and a Reo-LM checkpoint fine-tuned on it for review.
+Considering the requirement of anonymity and the size limitation, we provide the data of the *Scientific* domain and a ROMA checkpoint fine-tuned on it for review.

 Our supplementary materials include a directory named `Scientific` and a checkpoint file named `Scientific.ckpt`, please unzip them and put them in the same directory as `test.sh`, then you can run